dwyl/blog/README.md

 No, we can iterate and decide on this later by testing and seeing what works

-# Is there a word limit on posts
+# Is there a word limit on posts?

 No, we can iterate and decide on this later by testing and seeing what works